How Much Does It Cost to Build a Pickleball Court in 2026?

 Custom Design Options

-• Size: Standard courts measure 20 by 44 feet.
+• Size: Standard courts are 20 by 44 feet.

-• Lighting: Include lights for nighttime play.
+• Lighting: Add lights for night play.

 Choosing Colors And Surfaces

-Color and surfacing impact both aesthetics and gameplay.
+Color and surfacing affect looks and play.

 Feature Options Benefits